UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week09_tut_maps_creation.rst

 In SfR module only third method is explored.
 In this method following steps are necessary

-- Draw your map as .pgm in your favourite image creation tool (here GIMP will be used)
+- Draw your map as .png in your favourite image creation tool (here GIMP will be used)
-- Create assosciated .yaml and .pgn file (this can be done automatically using Python script)
+- Create assosciated .yaml and .pgm file (this can be done automatically using Python script)
 - Create map .stl file using `map2gazebo <https://github.com/Adlink-ROS/map2gazebo>`_ package
 - Import into gazebo

 Drawing the map
 ---------------------------------------

-If you look inside .pgm file you will observe it is simply greyscale image with empty spaces represented by white colour and taken by black colour (for the sake of simplicty we will ignore unknown spaces, you are not required to know how to deal with those).
+If you look inside .pgm file you will observe it is simply greyscale image with empty spaces represented by white colour and occupied by black colour (for the sake of simplicty we will ignore unknown spaces, you are not required to know how to deal with those).

 We can easily create such a picture using any graphical editing software.
 Here we will use GIMP.
 You can install GIMP by running: